bigianb/blender-tooling/README.md

 Set the environment variable `A51_GAME_DATA` to the root of the PC game data (the directory which contains the file BOOT.DFS).
 Set the environment variable `A51_DOOM_DATA` to where the mod will be written.
 If your doom base directory is at /xxx/yyy/base then set I suggest setting this to /xxx/yyy/a51mod.

-Running Dreamland in VSCode will create a blend file in maps in the `A51_DOOM_DATA` directory.
+Running Dreamland in VSCode will create a blend file in the maps directory under the `A51_DOOM_DATA` directory.
+It will similarly create png image files in the textures sub-directory and material definitions under the materials sub-directory.
-The exporter currently expects to find the textures in the textures directory.
-Right now you need to use something like DFSViewer to populate this (just export all to that location) but eventually the python script will create them.

 ## Export to gltf
 Use the blender export to create a .glb file in the same location as the blend file.
 You need to ensure that you select custom properties are selected in the export options.